-Music Together is designed for children ages birth through age 7.
+Music Together is designed for children ages birth through 5 years old.
 At Music Together we believe that music ability is as much a basic life skill as walking and talking, and that all children can learn to sing in tune, keep a beat, and participate with pleasure and confidence in the music of their culture.
 Music Together classes nurture the child’s natural enthusiasm for music and movement as we sing, dance, chant, and play instruments in an informal setting that will enrich her musical environment and guide her towards a lifetime of music-making enjoyment.Back to the top

-As you participate in class, listen to the CD together and try the activities at home.
 What kind of response should you expect?
 Some children are spontaneous singers and movers, others are careful and astute observers.
 In either case, after sufficient listening and observing time at home and in class, you may begin to notice your child singing or chanting parts of songs, sometimes with words, sometimes without.
 However, even when your child gives no response or seems uninterested in listening or participating, important unconscious learning is taking place.

 Keep in mind the following points:

-Most children choose (wisely) to observe more often than to participate actively in class.
+Most children choose (wisely) to observe more often than participate actively in class.
 They are taking in information, which they will act on later at home.

 Children are assimilating important music information whether or not they are outwardly participating.
 At home, this means it may be important to play the CD or sing the songs yourself even if your child seems to be unaware or uninterested, especially during the first few weeks of class.